Thursday, April 4, 2019

 I was glad I replaced the battery in the E36 because a couple days later I had to use it on a mission.
 I had recently hit a pothole the approximate size of the Grand Canyon with my GTI on the way home from the airport (I am so glad my tolls and taxes are used to keep the roads in great shape...*sigh*).
 This resulted in a noticeable bulge in the sidewall so I decided to buy a new tire from Tire Rack and have my technician install and road-force balance it.
 Why ask my BMW technician to do this work?
 The simple answer is it's not work that is specific to any brand and I knew I would pay less for the work due to the relationship I've built with my technician and my BMW dealership over the last 20 years.
 The twist is that my local VW dealer from which I purchased the GTI went out of business six weeks after I bought the car and the next closest dealer is over a half hour away.

 Incidentally, if you're wondering why my VW dealer closed, it's simple.
 They weren't selling many cars.
-My technician related that he knew someone who worked in finance at one of the remaining dealers that even they were having to resort to sell used vehicles to make ends meet.
-The VW emissions scandal is certainly taking its toll.
+My technician related that he knew someone who worked in finance at one of the remaining dealers and that they said they too were having difficulty selling new vehicles and were selling used vehicles to make ends meet.
+Sadly, the VW emissions scandal is taking its toll.
 Of course this explains why I was able to get such a great deal on my GTI.
 Am I concerned about support for the vehicle?
 Of course not.
 But servicing the GTI, should it require service beyond my abilities, will no doubt be less convenient, at least in the short term.

 After feining ignorance about all things "barfegnugen" my tech mounted the wheel assembly to the Hunter tire machine and made quick work of the swap.
 The end result?
 8 pounds of road force and 1 oz of weight.
 The interesting thing I learned at this point is that the 2018 GTI uses the same tire pressure monitoring technology as my E46 -- specifically, rather than using expensive and failure-prone battery powered sensors inside the tire it relies on the existing wheel speed sensors and some basic physics to determine if one of the tires has gone flat.
 My technician thought that was quaint, as BMW abandoned the simple solution back in 2007.
 Despite the M cars now reporting internal tire temperature (admittedly a perk), I told him I'd just as soon stick with simple, proven systems that require less maintenance over time.
 Plus, on the track, an IR thermometer is a more appropriate tool to check tire surface temperatures.